1969 The year Steeleye formed.

 FIRST UK Tour - Mainly British Universities

 30th Sept Saltford University .
-1st Proper Concert
+1st Proper Concert for the band.

 2nd Oct Southampton uni